-Additionally, the bill clarifies the definition of "governmental entity" to include state-created boards, commissions, and political subdivisions.
-However, it does allow for exceptions, permitting governmental entities to provide attorneys to indigent defendants who are entitled to representation under the Code of Criminal Procedure.
-The provisions of this bill are set to take effect on September 1, 2025.
+Additionally, the bill clarifies the definition of "governmental entity" to include state agencies and political subdivisions.
+However, it allows for exceptions, stating that this prohibition does not prevent governmental entities from providing legal representation to indigent defendants who are entitled to such representation under the Code of Criminal Procedure.
+The bill is set to take effect on September 1, 2025.

 Statutes affected: